mavarley/rwot7/draft-documents/Digital-Identity-for-the-Homeless.md

 ## Background

+Decentralized / Web of Trust based digital identity is a necessity for the billions of people around the world without identification or documentation -- they are invisibile.
+These “lost citizens” have no access to social and financial service, and no clear identity in the society.

 According to the World Bank[1], over a billion people cannot prove things about ourselves, leaving them unable to obtain desirable work or advanced education, open a bank account, hold title to property, or even travel.
 This is not limited to the unprivileged class in the developing countries but also people in developed world, such as Canada, who is experiencing homelessness.
 Some of the best estimates indicate that more than 235,000 Canadians experience homelessness in any given year, and about 35,000 Canadians are homeless on a given night[2]; among them, 6,000 of those are youth between 15 and 24[3].